ainc/awesomeincu-2015/_courses/bootcamp.md

         </div>
         <div id="collapseOne" class="panel-collapse collapse in" role="tabpanel" aria-labelledby="headingOne">
           <div class="panel-body">
             <p>Employers around the country are experiencing a shortage of well-qualified software developers, and Kentucky is no different.
 While there are several possible responses to this need, many regions have benefited from intensive training programs called Developer Bootcamps.
 The general model is a 3-month program, in batches of 10-20 students, with a curriculum for full-stack web development jobs.
-The bootcamp is taught by experienced software developers (10+ years industry experience), with a focus on quickly moving from basic skills to project experience.
+Bootcamps are taught by experienced software developers (10+ years industry experience), with a focus on quickly moving from basic skills to project experience.
 High job placement rates (close to 100%) are the target for these programs.
-Successful programs are highly selective of their applicants, typically targeting college graduates in their mid to late 20s and early 30s looking to make a career change.</p>
+Successful programs are highly selective of their applicants, typically targeting college graduates and experienced professionals in their 20s, 30s, and 40s looking to make a career change.</p>
           </div>
         </div>
       </div>